-- 13.48 Agencies are required by s 8(2) of the FOI Act to publish the following information: - the agency plan (discussed above at [13.29]-[13.33]) - details of the structure of the agency's organisation (for example, in the form of an organisation chart) ([13.51]-[13.59] below) - details of the agency's functions, including its decision-making powers and other powers affecting members of the public (or any particular person or entity, or class of persons or entities) ([13.60]-[13.71] below) - details of appointments of officers of the agency that are made under Acts (other than Australian Public Service employees within the meaning of the Public Service Act 1999 such as appointments of statutory office holders ([13.72]-[13.75] below) - the agency's annual reports ([13.76]-[13.79] below) - details of arrangements for members of the public to comment on specific policy proposals for which the agency is responsible, including how (and to whom) those comments may be made ([13.80]-[13.84]) - information in documents to which the agency routinely gives access in response to requests under Part III (access to documents) of the FOI Act, except information that is otherwise exempt ([13.85]-[13.100]) - information that the agency routinely provides to the Parliament in response to requests and orders from the Parliament ([13.101]-[13.105]) - details of an officer (or officers) who can be contacted about access to the agency's information or documents under the FOI Act ([13.106]-[13.108]) - the agency's operational information (information held by the agency to assist it to perform or exercise its functions or powers in making decisions or recommendations affecting members of the public or any particular person or entity, or class of persons or entities for example the agency's rules, guidelines, practices and precedents relating to those decisions and recommendations) ([13.109]-[13.127]).
+13.50 Agencies are required by s 8(2) of the FOI Act to publish the following information:

-13.49 Each of these categories of information is discussed below.
+- the agency plan (discussed above at [13.31 13.36]) - details of the structure of the agency's organisation (for example, in the form of an organisation chart) [13.53 13.58] below - details of the agency's functions, including its decision-making powers and other powers affecting members of the public (or any particular person or entity, or class of persons or entities) [13.62 - 13.71] below - details of appointments of officers of the agency that are made under Acts (other than Australian Public Service employees within the meaning of the Public Service Act 1999 such as appointments of statutory office holders [13.74 13.75] below - the agency's annual reports [13.78 13.79] below - details of arrangements for members of the public to comment on specific policy proposals for which the agency is responsible, including how (and to whom) those comments may be made [13.82 - 13.84] - information in documents to which the agency routinely gives access in response to requests under Part III (access to documents) of the FOI Act, except information that is otherwise exempt [13.87 - 13.100] - information that the agency routinely provides to the Parliament in response to requests and orders from the Parliament [13.103 13.105] - details of an officer (or officers) who can be contacted about access to the agency's information or documents under the FOI Act [13.108 13.108] - the agency's operational information (information held by the agency to assist it to perform or exercise its functions or powers in making decisions or recommendations affecting members of the public - or any particular person or entity, or class of persons or entities - for example the agency's rules, guidelines, practices and precedents relating to those decisions and recommendations) [13.111 - 13.128]. - 13.51 Each of these categories of information are discussed below.